Land Mortgages

 • You are an established farm, equestrian or rural business purchasing more land;

-• You will generate commercial income from your new land;
+• You will generate commercial income from the property;

-• The land has buildings, facilities and planning permission to undertake your planned new enterprise immediately;
+• The location has buildings, facilities and planning permission to undertake your planned new enterprise immediately;

 • You have a deposit of at least 30% of the purchase price;